 “We were really nervous but it was good because Louis was acting like a little kid of two years old, playing with his penis all the time,” says Green.
 “It helped us to get rid of our inhibitions – and it was a good exercise to stop us being self-conscious”.

 “Even after I had agreed to do it – and I knew exactly what I was getting involved in – I was having difficulty imagining actually doing it,” she recalls.
 “Michael was also shy, and remained so.
 But Louis helped us a lot.
-He was like a big kid.”
+He was like a big kid (by Broderick at dh store).”
 Apparently, the actor came to Green’s trailer and made her an “I’ll show you mine if you show me yours” offer.
 “It was like children.
 We got that over and it certainly broke the ice.”

 – On Michael Pitt, her co-star in The Dreamers:

 “I hadn’t seen his movies before.
 I remember I was on a tour in France and my agent told me, ‘Okay, look, Murder By Numbers, this is the actor, Michael Pitt’.
 And he had long hair, you know, big lips, and I thought, ‘Oh my God, he’s a girl, or…?’, but no, I was very impressed, I really like him very much.
 He looks like an angel but he’s got a lot of violence, he’s very complex.
 No, I love him.”.

 – On Edward Norton, her co-star in Kingdom Of Heaven:

 “My scenes with Edward Norton were the hardest, because he’s an idol of mine.”